 - Sustainable Communities: community services, urban/rural integration

 Through the existing infrastructure of the U of I Sustainable Student Farm, Illinois 4-H, and Horticulture educators will collaborate to deliver engaging educational opportunities to college and high school-age youth around the state of Illinois.
-Utilizing FarmBot open-source precision gardening technology, we seek to provide support to U of I Crop Science & Ag.
-Ed. students in which they will work under the guidance of the Crop Sciences department and the Sustainable Farm manager to develop the functional and educational capacity of the FarmBot for application in school and community-based settings.
+Utilizing FarmBot open-source precision gardening technology, we are supporting U of I Crop Science & Agriculture Education students to develop the functional and educational capacity of the FarmBot for application in school and community-based settings.
 Working with Illinois 4-H, the students will assist in creating a guide for hands-on and virtual learning to youth interested in precision agriculture, digital agriculture, and the application of sustainable technology in food systems.

-- Build the capacity of the U of I Sustainable Student Farm to reach Illinois youth with hands-on experiences that teach the skills/mindsets necessary to be successful in sustainable career choices.
+- Build the capacity of the U of I Sustainable Student Farm to reach Illinois youth with hands-on experiences that teach the skills/mindsets necessary to be successful in sustainable agriculture career choices.